ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 ### Notes

-By default, the ROMs folder for RetroArch is the same of the original CHA, so you'll have 16 games to start with.
+By default, the ROMs folder for RetroArch is /storage/roms, but you can browse to /storage/usr/share/roms and play the official 16 games.

-Before playing games in RetroArch you should change the hotkey for RetroArch Quick Menu (in game menu) or you won't be able to exit a game without connecting a keyboard (or forcing power off).
-We suggest "Select (press 2 seconds)".
+The hotkey for RetroArch Quick Menu (in game menu) is set to "Select + Start".

 Any USB drive you plug when running RetroArch will be mounted under ROMs folder.
 If you have ROMs in that pen they will be accessible from RetroArch.

 When you set the WiFi in RetroArch it may show some error and won't connect.
-Just reboot and it will automatically connect to WiFi.
+Just try again or reboot and it will automatically connect to WiFi.

 ### Choko Hack Extra Feature